Definability and Interpolation within Decidable Fixpoint Logics: Identifying GFP definable sentences

 We now see if we can get a more efficient $\gfp$-definability test, with the goal of obtaining a tight bound on the complexity of this problem.

 There are two sources of inefficiency in the high-level algorithm.
 First, the forward mapping is non-elementary since we pass through $\mso$ on the way to a $\mu$-calculus formula.
-Second, testing equivalence of the original sentence with the sentence produced by the forward and backward mappings implicitly requires a second forward mapping in order to reduce the problem to regular language equivalence on trees.
+Second, testing equivalence of the original sentence with the sentence produced by the forward and backward mappings na\"ively would cause an additional blow-up: we would apply a forward mapping again in order to produce tree automata, and then check their equivalence using an $\exptime$ algorithm.

 For the special case of input in $\gnfp$, we can avoid these inefficiencies and obtain an optimal complexity bound.